infomithun/spring-cloud-apps/springjpa-service/HELP.md

   `sudo mysql`

--  Create the project database and table
+-  Execute the below SQL scripts to Create the project database and table

   ```sql
   CREATE DATABASE <DATABASE_NAME>;